By Dr. Mercola

 Pretty Scary Laundry List

-Besides surfactants and phosphates, the average detergent has a long list of other chemical ingredients—and most are not good for you or the Earth.
+Besides surfactants and phosphates, the average detergent has a long list of other synthetic chemical ingredients—and most are not good for you or the Earth.
 Anything in those products can potentially be absorbed through your skin or breathed in through your nose, as well as passed down the drain to our waterways.

 Typical chemicals include: